torvalds/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

   modprobe iaa_crypto

-If the IAA devices and workqueues haven't previously been disabled and reconfigured, then the default configuration should be in place and no further IAA configuration is necessary.
+If the IAA devices and workqueues haven't previously been disabled and reconfigured, then the default configuration should be in place and anal further IAA configuration is necessary.
 See :ref:`iaa_default_config` below for details of the default configuration.